Spana Prosecution: Investigation

 Some of the clients named for having bought and used poison were not arrested.
 Many of them, particularly those belonging to the upper classes, were left out of the formal investigation in consideration of their social status.
 In the case when they were interrogated, the interrogation did not take place at the Tor di Nona but in their private residence after they had been granted Papal immunity in exchange for a confession, which ensured that they would be given no formal sentence.
 One such incident was the case of the noblewoman Anna Maria Conti, who was interrogated in her own home; she confessed herself guilty after having been granted Papal immunity, and was thus not punished.

 The Papal authorities viewed the women who manufactured and sold poison as more guilty than the women who bought and actually used the lethal poison.
 In the end, only seven women were executed.
-On 5 July 1659, the central figure Gironima Spana and her five associates Giovanna De Grandis, Maria Spinola, Graziosa Farina and Laura Crispoldi were all executed by hanging on Campo de' Fiori.
-These executions were followed by the hanging of Cecili Verzellina 6 March 1660; on the same day, Teresa Verzellina, Benedetta Merlini and Cecilia Gentili were flogged through the streets and banished.
+On 5 July 1659, the central figure Gironima Spana and her four associates Giovanna De Grandis, Maria Spinola, Graziosa Farina and Laura Crispoldi were all executed by hanging on Campo de' Fiori.
+These five executions were followed by the hanging of Cecili Verzellina 6 March 1660; on the same day, Teresa Verzellina, Benedetta Merlini and Cecilia Gentili were flogged through the streets and banished.
 Many others were sentenced to house arrest or banishment, while a large part of those accused had been given Papal immunity in exchange for their confession.